oracle-livelabs/goldengate/goldengate-microservices23ai-modern/east-replicate/east-replicate.md

     ![Open terminal](./images/01-01-open-terminal.png " ")

-2. In the Terminal, enter the following command to view the menu options:

-    ```
-    <copy>menu</copy>
-    ```

-3. When prompted, enter `1` to access the Oracle DB 19c Home Environment.
+2. When prompted, enter `1` to access the Oracle DB 19c home environment.

     ![Access Oracle DB 19c Home Environment](./images/01-03-oracle-db-19c.png " ")

-4. Enter the following command to interact with the Oracle Database:
+3. Enter the following command to interact with the Oracle Database:

     ```
     <copy>sqlplus "ggadmin/Welcome##123@localhost:1521/west" @get_current_scn.sql</copy>
     ```

-5. Record the value of the **current database SCN**, as it will be required for upcoming tasks.
+4. Record the value of the **current database SCN**, as it will be required for upcoming tasks.

     ![Terminal interact with Oracle Database](./images/01-04-oracle-db.png " ")

-## Task 2: Create an Initial Load Extract for the West database
+## Task 3: Create an Initial Load Extract for the West database

 Create an Initial Load Extract (EINIT) that reads records from the **HR** tables in the West database, up to the SCN identified in Task 1.
 The records are then written to a series of files (EXTFILE), which is then read by a Replicat (RINIT) and inserted into the target East database, completing the initial load process.